 \textbf{Domain shift and linguistic content.} We first quantify the domain shift between both datasets and the pretraining dataset.
 We take the wav2vec 2.0 model pretrained on LibriSpeech and calculate the pretraining loss on both datasets along with the test set of LibriSpeech.

 Table~\ref{tab:pt-loss} verifies the presence of domain shift on both datasets providing room for TAPT to improve.
-Smaller loss indicates that SAVEE is closer to LibriSpeech as the model can already generalize well to SAVEE.
+A smaller loss indicates that SAVEE is closer to LibriSpeech as the model can already generalize well to SAVEE.
 However, this improvement is larger on SAVEE than IEMOCAP despite the smaller domain shift.
 We observe a strong correlation between linguistic content and emotion labels in SAVEE.\footnote{Two-thirds of the sentences are specific to one emotion and shared across all speakers.} We conjecture that this correlation is captured by our model and surpasses human evaluators who annotate emotion from only para-linguistic information.
 This also explains why P-TAPT does not further improve TAPT, as the TAPT objective is already suitable for modeling linguistic information.
 Nonetheless, in more naturally elicited emotional conversations (IEMOCAP), P-TAPT performs better than TAPT.

 \textbf{Data efficiency.} We also investigated the behavior of our methods when presented with different amounts of training data.
-Specifically, We fix session 5 of IEMOCAP as the held out test set, and gradually halve the amount of training examples in the remaining four sessions by random selection.
+Specifically, We fix session 5 of IEMOCAP as the held-out test set, and gradually halve the number of training examples in the remaining four sessions by random selection.
 We compare TAPT and P-TAPT using the ratio of their corresponding improvements over V-FT.
-Lower ratio indicates that the improvement from P-TAPT is more significant than TAPT.
+A lower ratio indicates that the improvement from P-TAPT is more significant than TAPT.
 As shown in Table~\ref{tab:data-eff}, this ratio is lower under low-resource settings with one hour or less of training data.
 Thus P-TAPT is more data-efficient than TAPT.
-As mentioned in Section~\ref{ssec:pseudo}, we attribute this to the change of objective from reconstruction of audio frames to prediction of emotion states which is less data intensive though it requires labeled data.
+As mentioned in Section~\ref{ssec:pseudo}, we attribute this to the change of objective from the reconstruction of audio frames to the prediction of emotion states which is less data-intensive though it requires labeled data.